 By some estimates, a stolen personal health record can go for thousands of dollars on the dark web.
 Another criminal lure: life sciences companies hold valuable intellectual property with precious trade secrets that can be captured and sold to the highest bidder.

 Indeed, it’s tough out there for companies, and cybercriminals are making it tougher for businesses like life sciences companies.

 The data tell the story

-According to the RSM US Middle Market Business Index special report on cybersecurity, 28 per cent of middle market executives across industries claimed that their company experienced a data breach in the last year, the highest level since RSM began tracking data in 2015 and a sharp rise from 18 per cent just last year.
-In addition, 64 percent of respondents anticipate that unauthorized users will attempt to access data or systems in 2021, another significant increase from 55 per cent in both 2019 and 2020.
+According to the RSM US Middle Market Business Index special report on cybersecurity, 28% of middle market executives across industries claimed that their company experienced a data breach in the last year, the highest level since RSM began tracking data in 2015 and a sharp rise from 18% just last year.
+In addition, 64% of respondents anticipate that unauthorized users will attempt to access data or systems in 2021, another significant increase from 55% in both 2019 and 2020.